 Subscribe to get money saving tips and product offerings for your next custom build.

 By subscribing you agree to our terms

-If you don’t have the budget for Tier 0 but still want to have impressive levels of performance, then Tier 1 graphics cards are likely suited for you.
-These include cards such as the Nvidia GTX 1080 (1st and 2nd generation) and the AMD Vega RX 64 graphics card.
-These cards are essentially like-for-like, it really comes down to whether you’re a NVIDIA or AMD fanboy.
+The Tier 1 graphics cards are likely suited for you.
+These include cards such as the NVIDIA GTX 1080 (1st and 2nd generation) and the AMD Vega RX 64 graphics card.
+These cards are essentially like-for-like, it really comes down to whether you’re an NVIDIA or AMD fanboy.

-With Tier 1 you should expect to be gaming similar to Tier 0 at 1440p 144Hz and 4K 60Hz, but you shouldn’t expect to run at maximum settings comfortably in graphics-intensive AAA titles, something that the GTX 1080 Ti would be able to do more consistently.
+With Tier 1 you should expect 1440p 144Hz and 4K 60Hz, but you shouldn’t expect to run at maximum settings comfortably in graphics-intensive AAA titles, something that the GTX 1080 Ti would be able to do more consistently.

-Pairing a CPU with a Tier 1 graphics card we not recommend Threadripper or Core i9, but definitely something like Ryzen 7 or 8th/7th generation Core i7.
-Listed below are the best suited models in particular below that gamers usually pair the GTX 1080 and RX Vega 64 with:
+Pairing a CPU with a Tier 1 graphics card we do not recommend Threadripper or Core i9, but definitely something like Ryzen 7 or 8th/7th generation Core i7.
+Listed below are the best-suited models in particular below that gamers usually pair the GTX 1080 and RX Vega 64 with:

 When building a PC with a Tier 3 graphics card, the recommend CPU we would recommend to pair with a mid-range card is a Ryzen 5 range (1600/1500/1400) or i5-7600K or previous generation.

 Budget graphics cards are perfect for new gamers who are building their first system, or someone who just wants to game but isn’t necessarily bothered about graphics performance or frame rates.
 Tier 4 category graphics cards include the likes of the GTX 1050/Ti, RX 560/550, and GT 1030.